+Should I give my nursing dog calcium supplement?
 Most people understand the importance of calcium in dogs during labor and nursing.
-The short story is do not give supplemental calcium before labor, and once early labor begins, you should provide balanced calcium, phosphorous, and magnesium supplements.
+The short story is do not give supplemental calcium before labor.
+However, once early labor begins, you should provide balanced calcium, phosphorous, and magnesium supplements.
 The goal is to get three to four doses of calcium in mom before the first puppy hits the ground.
-We know milk production increases gradually 10 to 14 days post whelping, so milk fever or Eclampsia can happen at that time.
-In the last 24 months, we have seen a different set of issues surface for moms after whelping.
+We know milk production increases gradually 10 to 14 days post whelping, so milk fever or canine Eclampsia can happen at that time.
+In the last few years, we have seen a different set of issues surface for female dogs after whelping.

 - Four-week nursing milk fever

 - Shaking or seizing

 - Jitteriness; moms constantly up and down, unable to relax their bodies

 - Not allowing nursing because of extreme anxiety

 - Laying on their tummies instead of their sides, preventing babies from eating

 - Overprotectiveness to the point of eating their babies

 How Much Calcium Should I Give My Dog After Giving Birth?